cyberpunk042/pios-ina219-batterystatus/README.md

 # INA219 Battery status

-Battery status for the INA219 sensor on I2C with the native Linux Raspberry Pi OS, standing in the system tray, written with python3 and python3-pyqt5.
+Battery status for the INA219 sensor on I2C with the native Linux Raspberry Pi OS, standing in the system tray, written with python3 and python3-pyqt5. _INA219 interpretation still require a bit more fine tuning_. *Possibly different parameters, e.g. minV, maxV,.. in many cases*.

 ![Animation](anim.gif)